dprocell/ATMS523-Final-Project/README.md

 # Predicting Significant Hail in the Central Great Plains: A Comparison of Atmospheric Instability Models

-### In this repository, we use ERA5 data to analyze how CAPE, wind shear, and freezing level affect significant hail formation using different ML models.
+### In this repository, we use ERA5 data to analyze how CAPE, wind shear, and freezing level affect significant hail formation using different ML models and dataset approaches.
+ ---
+  #### Analysis Script
+  To run: `python HailAnaylsis.py`

 ---
 #### Data Included